Disclaimer: New EUDR developments - December 2025

 All countries are currently classified as standard risk under the EUDR.
 The European Parliament rejected the Commission’s proposed benchmarking act, meaning no country currently benefits from any ‘low-risk’ shortcuts.
 As a result, all due diligence obligations apply equally, including geolocation, legality documentation, and risk assessments.

-The grace period should be viewed as phased enforcement, not a delay.
+As the revised dates are not yet legally in force, operators should prepare for both the current and proposed timelines.
 Companies should continue building due diligence workflows, collecting supplier data, and testing TRACES compatibility.

 No. All imports are currently subject to standard risk under the EUDR.
 The EU Parliament rejected the Commission’s proposed benchmarking system, so no country currently benefits from a low-risk designation.